FoushWare/Go__Restful__APIS/README.md

 ## Developing

 ### Built With
-GoLang , gin framework , gorm ,....

 The current technologies used by the starter kit are as follows:

+- GoLang , gin framework , gorm ,[gowatcher](https://github.com/canthefason/go-watcher)

+The current Tools :

+ * Editors: Gland , Datagrip

 ### Prerequisites